 Sleep-disordered breathing (SDB) is a broad term describing breathing problems that occur when a person is asleep.
 It can range from chronic loud snoring to obstructive sleep apnea (OSA).
 In the United States, nearly 3 in 10 men from 30 – 70 years old suffer from moderate to severe SDB.
-If left untreated, these types of sleep disordered breathing may cause irreparable damages to the brain.
+If left untreated, these types of sleep-disordered breathing may cause irreparable damage to the brain.

 In this article, we look at the forms, harmful effects, and signs of SDB.